intel/ai-reference-models/docs/notebooks/low_precision_optimization/tensorflow/tips.md

 ### 3. Set timeout in YAML file:

-It will force LPOT to stop when it reaches the timeout time.
+It will force Intel® Neural Compressor to stop when it reaches the timeout time.

-In below example, LPOT will be stopped after 1000 secs.
+In below example, Intel® Neural Compressor will be stopped after 1000 secs.

 ```
 tuning: